We exist to accelerate sustainable and inclusive smart city development through awareness, skills, and confidence-building.

 In the early stages of the Academy we worked closely with Wia, an Irish IoT startup, and design experts Context Studio to pilot our idea with target audiences.
 The success of the pilot helped us to secure Science Foundation Ireland Discover funding to support the scaling of our Visioneers programme for Transition Year students.

-In the early months of 2021, we focused on expanding our team and developing programme content in order to launch our Transition Year and local authority programmes.
-We hit the ground running in September, delivering our hands-on workshops to TY students across Ireland.
+In the early months of 2021, we focused on expanding our team and developing programme content in order to launch our school programme.
+We hit the ground running in September, delivering our hands-on workshops to Transition Year students across Ireland.

 In 2022 we scaled our efforts even further, reaching over 1000 TY students in schools across the country.
 Committed to demystifying smart cities for groups underserved by STEM, 58% of our 2022 workshops took place in DEIS status schools, with a further 62% of participants identifying as female.
 We also held a 'Design Your Future City' week in March where 21 TY students joined us for a deep dive into smart city technology and creative design thinking.